For Those Charged With a Crime

 I know the legal process can be confusing and overwhelming.
 That’s why I aim to be a source of help to everyone who’s been accused of a crime – not just clients.
 As such, I’ve compiled a list of legal FAQs and legal information.
-Whether you are involved in a drug, alcohol, sex, or violent crime, the legal information I provide will help make sense of some of the legal terminology as well as the complicated legal process.
+Whether you are involved in a drug, alcohol-related, sex, or violent crime, the legal information I provide will help make sense of some of the legal terminology as well as the complicated legal process.
 Below are some answers to the most common legal FAQs I receive at The Capetillo Law Firm.

 In most situations, this is a bad approach to resolving your criminal case.
-Hiring an attorney that knows how to request, review, and analyze the proper documentation is a more prudent approach to getting a more favorable result for you.
-A lawyer that is familiar with common mistakes made by law enforcement or independent labs may be able to find errors in your case that could result in outright dismissal of your charges or help you in negotiating a more favorable plea deal.
+Hiring an attorney who knows how to request, review, and analyze the proper documentation is a more prudent approach to getting a favorable result for you.
+A Sugar Land criminal defense lawyer who is familiar with common mistakes made by law enforcement or independent labs may be able to find errors in your case that could result in outright dismissal of your charges or help you in negotiating a more favorable plea deal.
 If it’s an absolute last resort that you should plead guilty; you need an attorney to properly educate you about the additional consequences of having a criminal conviction on your record.

 Before you consider taking any type of guilty plea for a DWI in Texas, you should consider the following:

 - Can you obtain an occupational driver’s license (ODL)?

 - The mandatory requirement to install an ignition interlock if you qualify for an ODL

 - The cost associated with an ignition interlock installed in your vehicle

 - The hassle, and sometimes embarrassment, of having an ignition interlock in your vehicle

 - The Department of Public Safety (DPS) surcharges imposed upon those individuals convicted of a DWI.
 These costs start at $1,000/year for 3 years.

 - Obtaining an SR-22